pdelong42/mandelbrox/README.md

 I'd also like to try to use pthreads.
 Other goals in the parallel compute options include: MPI, OSG, and GPGPU.

+Let's see, other things for the wishlist: command-line parsing of input parameters, color output for the images, run parameters from an input file (maybe?).